Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Main Results

-For the DRL problem in \eqref{opt1}, LAPG can guarantee the following convergence result. \begin{customthm}{1}[iteration complexity] Under Assumptions 1 and 2, if the stepsize $\alpha$ and the parameters $\{\xi_d\}$ in the LAPG condition \eqref{eq.trig-cond} are chosen such that
+The smoothness of the objective function is critical in the convergence analyses of many nonconvex optimization algorithms.
+Building upon Lemma \ref{lemma-smooth}, LAPG can guarantee the following convergence result. \begin{theorem}[iteration complexity] Under Assumptions 1 and 2, if the stepsize $\alpha$ and the parameters $\xi$ in the LAPG condition \eqref{eq.trig-cond} are chosen such that $\alpha \leq \frac{1}{L}\big(1-3D \xi\big)$, and the constants $T$, $K$, and $N$ are chosen to satisfy